mm80843/T3.5/docs/Benef/PBN__Benef_402.md

 # __Contactless identification__

-## Name of the Benefit

-Facial recognition technology can identify individuals without physical contact, reducing the risk of virus transmission

 ## Description of Benefits pertaining to Beneficiaries

 * [Investment in automated face recognition technology can enhance security measures, improve process efficiency, and protect against virus transmission, increasing the asset value of buildings and facilities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_430.md)